etherpad-archive/etherpad-archive.github.io/moz/sciencelab-calls-feb11-2016.md

 				* Method Podcast - in the making!
 Coming out this coming summer.
 				* Epidemiologist, creating radio for science for several years
 				* met Kurtis @ opencon, want to make a podcast, not about scientific advances, but science as a system
-			* Rant & Rave about innivations on how science is done
+			* Rant & Rave about innovations on how science is done
 				* world's only peer reviewed podcast
 				* collect rants & raves from scientists.
 Transcribed by one of them, brought into interview with someone else -- don't know who wrote the rant/rave, they comment on it.
 Result: conversation including some peer review abt someone's rant or rave on science
 			* First seassons - peer review process, diversity, open data.
 Being put together soon
 			* If you have a rant or a rave about anything you encounter in your life as a scientist, they would like to hear from you
+				* contact.the.method@gmail.com
 				* Oh, man, this will be a long affair. +1
+				* Feelings
 			* Kurtis: super excited for 'The Method'
 				*  wearing a bunch of science communication hats.
 Private school science teacher in Vancouver, also works at Science World.
 Also communicates science in his space time - youtube&blog - the Scope of Science
 				* Started blog on the process & how we communicate science.
 Did some of his own science communication, entered some contests talking about his research - super well received.
 Did 'Science Slam' -- make fun presentation of your research and spread to a general audience (like poetry slam)